 - Be sure to take time out for yourself whenever you can.
-You're likely to have less time to spend on yourself, but it's so important that you recharge your batteries too.
-Whether it’s a five minute walk, listening to your favourite song or simply taking a few deep breaths, make sure you fit in the things you know keep you feeling grounded.
+You’re likely to have less time to spend on yourself, but it’s so important that you recharge your batteries too.
+Whether it’s a five-minute walk, listening to your favourite song or simply taking a few deep breaths, make sure you fit in the things you know will keep you feeling grounded.

 I know this is all really tough to deal with, but please trust me when I say it’s temporary.
 By that, I mean that there is an end to it, but that doesn’t necessarily mean it’s in sight just yet.

 Recovery from a nervous breakdown can take anything from 3 months to the best part of a year – or maybe even longer.
 I’m afraid it’s impossible to predict recovery time because there are so many things at play including…